Pininfarina Battista

-The Pininfarina Battista is an electric sports car manufactured by Automobili Pininfarina GmbH which is headquartered in Munich, Germany, with roots in the Italian car design firm and coachbuilder Pininfarina.
+The Pininfarina Battista is an electric performance car manufactured by Automobili Pininfarina GmbH which is headquartered in Munich, Germany, with roots in the Italian car design firm and coachbuilder Pininfarina.
 The name Battista is a tribute to Pininfarina's founder Battista Pininfarina.
-It is the world's fastest accelerating car by acceleration to 60 mph, by 1/4 and 1/2 mile times.
 The car was publicly unveiled at the 2019 Geneva Motor Show.
-It is the first Pininfarina branded car.
+It is the first Pininfarina-branded car and is also featured in the racing game Asphalt Legends Unite, while the "Anniversario" edition is featured in Asphalt 8: Airborne.

 Specifications and features

 The Battista is powered by a 120 kW⋅h battery pack supplied by Rimac Automobili.
-The car has four individual motors, each placed at a wheel and they have a combined power output of 1400 kW and 2300 N⋅m of torque.
+The car has four individual motors, each placed at a wheel, and they have a combined power output of 1400 kW and 2300 N⋅m of torque.

-The car has a carbon-fibre monocoque chassis with aluminium crash structures at the front and rear.
+The car has a carbon fibre monocoque chassis with aluminium crash structures at the front and rear.
 Most of the body panels are also built from the same material resulting in a low mass.
-The car has 533.4 mm rims in Pirelli P Zero Corsa tyres.
+The car has 21" rims in Pirelli P Zero Corsa tyres.

 The adjustable suspension system of the car will be tuned for maximum road comfort.
 The car has five driving modes all of which alter the power generated by the powertrain.
-The car features carbon ceramic brake discs measuring 390 mm at the front and rear and equipped with six piston calipers front and aft.
+The car features carbon ceramic brake discs measuring 390 mm at the front and rear and is equipped with six-piston calipers front and aft.
 The active rear wing acts as an airbrake to improve stopping power.

-The interior of the car is customisable according to the customer's specification.
+The interior of the car is customisable according to the customer's specifications.
 A carbon fibre steering wheel is flanked by two large screens on either side, displaying vital data to the driver.
 The interior is upholstered in leather.
 The car is claimed by the manufacturer to generate cabin driving sound using acoustics.

-The battery pack is T-shaped and is placed as such that it lies in the central tunnel and behind the seats.
+The battery pack is T-shaped and is placed so that it lies in the central tunnel and behind the seats.
 Once fully charged, the battery pack allows the car to have a range of 450 km.